bradflaugher/aifixer/README.md

 AIFixer is a terminal-native tool that uses AI to automatically fix, improve, and complete your code.
 Pipe in broken code, get working code back out.
 It's that simple.

+**Built for maximum portability:** Pure bash script that runs anywhere - from your local machine to ancient production servers, restricted environments, or that random Unix box you SSH'd into.
+No installations, no package managers, no version conflicts.

 **Perfect for:**
 - Implementing TODO comments
 - Fixing syntax errors and bugs